Studying Chinese Can Benefit Your Career ⭐️ How and Why?

 Knowing Chinese Outside China

-It is no secret that China’s economy has been in a state of high growth.
+It is no secret that China’s economy has been having year-on-year growth.

 Combined with a gradual but sustained opening up, it is no secret that Chinese language skills are getting more and more sought after around the world.